Frictionless Hamiltonian Descent and Coordinate Hamiltonian Descent for Strongly Convex Quadratic Problems: Abstract

 \section{Abstract}

-We propose an optimization algorithm called Hamiltonian Descent, which is a direct counterpart of classical Hamiltonian Monte Carlo in sampling.
-We show that Hamiltonian Descent has a better convergence rate than the Chebyshev method for solving a linear system of equations, albeit with a high computational cost.
-To overcome the cost issue, we then propose Coordinate Hamiltonian Descent and its parallelizable variant, which turns out to encapsulate the classical Gauss-Seidel method, Successive Over-relaxation, Jacobi method, and more.
+We propose an optimization algorithm called Frictionless Hamiltonian Descent, which is a direct counterpart of classical Hamiltonian Monte Carlo in sampling.
+We analyze Frictionless Hamiltonian Descent for strongly convex quadratic functions and show that the method has a non-trivial accelerated rate as that of Heavy Ball flow.
+We also propose Frictionless Coordinate Hamiltonian Descent and its parallelizable variant, which turns out to encapsulate the classical Gauss-Seidel method, Successive Over-relaxation, Jacobi method, and more, for solving a linear system of equations.
 The result not only offers a new perspective on these existing algorithms but also leads to a broader class of update schemes that guarantee the convergence.